Grothendieck-Serre in the quasi-split unramified case: Abstract

 \section{Abstract}

 The Grothendieck--Serre conjecture predicts that every generically trivial torsor under a reductive group scheme $G$ over a regular local ring $R$ is trivial.
-We settle it in the case when $G$ is split and $R$ is unramified.
-To overcome obstacles that have so far kept the mixed characteristic case out of reach, we rely on the recently-established Cohen--Macaulay version of the resolution of singularities.
-Namely, we combine Macaulayfications with the Cohen--Macaulay version of Artin's technique of ``good neighborhoods'' over discrete valuation rings to show that, modulo Popescu approximation, an unramified regular local ring $R$ is the localization at a smooth point of a finite flat cover of the affine line over a regular base of lower dimension.
-This reduces us to analyzing generically trivial $G$-torsors over relative Cohen--Macaulay $R$-curves $C$, and we work out several d\'{e}vissages in this Cohen--Macaulay setting to reduce the analysis to the familiar case $C = \bA^1_R$.
+We settle it in the case when $G$ is quasi-split and $R$ is unramified.
+Some of the techniques that allow us to overcome obstacles that have so far kept the mixed characteristic case out of reach include a version of Noether normalization over discrete valuation rings, as well as a suitable presentation lemma for smooth relative curves in mixed characteristic that facilitates passage to the relative affine line via excision and patching.

 \contentsname{} \q\\